metaclass-nl/switch-language-example-globalize/README.md

 It has been adapted for compatibility with start-react-app but with support for Globalize.js and react-widgets.

 Furthermore it has been extended to allow the user to change the locale.
+[Click here](https://metaclass.nl/globalize/) to try it on line.

 This version is under development.